-We are committed to creating risk-rated portfolios that avoid any unwelcome surprises for clients.
+We are committed to our On-going Risk Management - creating risk-rated portfolios that avoid any unwelcome surprises for clients.
 We have developed an intuitive set of maximum loss and volatility constraints to ensure compliance to portfolio constraints and risk profile.
 Risk and its management are integral to our investment process.

 Defining investment risk: the probability of an investment losing some or all of its value when the client needs to sell it.
 This risk, the risk of permanent loss of capital, is important but is not the end of the story.
 For portfolio management, the ongoing valuation of a portfolio matters and the amount by which that valuation changes over time is the key determinant of risk.
 The level of acceptance to this variability is rightly a key determinant of risk tolerance.
 We understand that for advisers to select the appropriateness of any model for their clients we need to monitor and stay within stated short term volatility constraints.
 This volatility is essentially what we mean by risk.

-At Rivers Capital Management, we monitor, and publish, two primary measures of this risk – annualised daily volatility and maximum loss.
+At Rivers Capital Management, as part of our On-going Risk Management we monitor, and publish, two primary measures of this risk – annualised daily volatility and maximum loss.
 The volatility tells us the extent to which a model portfolio will vary in value and the maximum loss is the amount by which we would not expect a model portfolio to fall by, over any time period.
 Our preference is the latter as it is less ambiguous and it ensures that we concentrate more on the ‘tail-risk’ or worst case scenario.